Stedoh55/Stedoh55/README.md

-- 👋 Hi, I’m Steven Simoni
+# 👋 Hi, I’m Steven Simoni
+# I’m interested in
-- 👀 I’m interested in Data analysis and Web development
+- Data analysis and Web development
+# I’m currently learning
-- 🌱 I’m currently learning Web Development, Dart and Database
+- Web Development, Dart and Database
-- 💞️ I’m looking to collaborate on web development
+# I’m looking to collaborate on
+- Web development and dart programming
-- 📫 How to reach me
+# How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...